Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 The Certification Gap and What to Do About It

 Salesforce’s current certification path doesn’t map cleanly to what Agentforce Communications deployments require.
 The AI Associate and AI Specialist certifications cover foundational concepts.
-They don’t cover agent behavior design for regulated industries, Data Cloud readiness for real-time agent reasoning, or governance frameworks for probabilistic systems.
+They don’t cover Agent Script design for regulated workflows, Data Cloud readiness for real-time agent reasoning, MCP governance, or Agentforce Observability methodology.

-That gap is real and it’s not closing quickly.
-The practical response is to build internal certification criteria rather than waiting for Salesforce to define them.
-Identify the five or six competencies that matter for your specific deployment: agent configuration, Prompt Builder template design, Agentforce Testing Center methodology, Data Cloud data quality assessment, compliance escalation design, and BSS/OSS integration pattern knowledge.
+Build internal certification criteria rather than waiting for Salesforce to define them.
+Identify the competencies that matter for your specific deployment: agent configuration, Prompt Builder template design, Agent Script scoping, Agentforce Testing Center methodology, Data Cloud data quality assessment, compliance escalation design, and BSS/OSS integration pattern knowledge.
 Define what proficiency looks like for each.
 Assess your current team against that rubric.
 The delta is your training roadmap.

 For organizations evaluating what that specialist engagement should look like, Agentforce architecture services covers the scope of what a senior architect brings to this kind of deployment.